 Orthokeratology, or ortho-k lenses, are specialized custom contact lenses that gently reshape your cornea, correcting your vision while you sleep.
 This results in a full day of lens-free, accurate and clear vision.
 Ortho-k is ideal for those with myopia, or nearsightedness, but can also be used in cases of farsightedness.
 What’s more, it can also be adjusted to compensate for astigmatism.
 Ortho-k is a simpler, more user-friendly and safer method of correcting vision than laser surgery.

 Ortho-k lenses are custom-fitted, gas-permeable contact lenses meant to be worn overnight to gently reshape the cornea (surface of the eye) and correct vision according to your refractive needs.
 For best results, the lenses should be worn every night.
 After removing your lenses, you can achieve 20/20 vision all day long, though results may vary depending on eye shape and refractive error.

 The first step is to get fitted by your optometrist.
 It is important to note that not all eye doctors who handle standard contact lenses can fit ortho-k lenses.
-At our practice, the highly-trained Dr. Andrea Kozma and Dr. Stephanie Britton regularly fits these lenses for children and adults alike.
+At our practice, the highly-trained Dr. Andrea Kozma and Dr. Brandon Pham regularly fits these lenses for children and adults alike.

 Why Ortho-K Is Safer Than LASIK